Skip to main content

 ENVIRONMENTAL SAFETY DEVICES

-There are a number of devices that may be employed to improve environmental safety—both in clinical and home/community settings—and help mitigate the risk of falls in commonly utilized areas of the home.
+A number of devices may be employed to improve environmental safety in both clinical and home/community settings and to help mitigate the risk of falls in commonly utilized areas of the home.
 Some examples include:

 SURVEILLANCE/MONITORING DEVICES